-In 1969, I began what I now call "Don Robertson's Music Revolution."
-This revolution is about returning to the harmonic principles of nature - shifting from the discordant music created during the 20th century to the concord and pure harmony that exists in all traditional music.
+In 1969, I began Don Robertson's Music Revolution, focused on returning to the harmonic principles of nature - shifting from the discordant music created during the 20th century to the concord and pure harmony that exists in all traditional music.
 During that year, I began a very thorough study of music to determine which music compositions, in my opinion, had true greatness, according to the music's inherent spiritual and/or emotional relevance.
-I continue to work on this study today.
-The Repertoire Section of Musical Kaleidoscope presents a subset that represents the results of my study: over 45 years of intense research...recommendations for listening, study, enlightenment, upliftment, and enjoyment.
+I have continued to work on this study since that time, devoting a great deal of time and energy to the project.
+The Repertoire Section of Musical Kaleidoscope presents a subset of music from the results of over 45 years of intense research...recommendations for listening, study, enlightenment, upliftment, and enjoyment.